 In order to use the formula above to calculate the MAD, you’ll first need to find the mean of the data.
 You can find the mean by adding each value in the set, then dividing by the size of the set.

 x̄ = ∑xi ÷ n

-Find the Difference of Each Value
+Step Two: Calculate the Difference Between Each Value

 Next, find the absolute value of the difference between each number and the mean.
 Subtract the mean from each number in the set and find the absolute value.

-Find the Mean Absolute Deviation
+Step Three: Calculate the Mean Absolute Deviation

 Finally, put it all together to find the mean absolute deviation.
 Sum up all of the differences together, then divide that by the number of elements in the set.

 For example: let’s find the mean absolute deviation for the numbers [2,7,15,22]

 x̄ = (2 + 7 + 15 + 22) ÷ 4